Empty pale yellow rectangle with rounded corners and a thin purple border.

 For a detailed country-by-country cost breakdown, see our 2026 LATAM hiring cost guide.

-How to find developers in Latin America?
+How To Hire Developers in Latin America?

 Setting up a local entity makes sense if you're planning to hire 10 or more people in one country long-term.
 The setup takes months and carries real administrative overhead, but it gives you the most control over employment terms.